getdirty75/asymetrics/src/articles/cymande-the-message.md

 An infamous party starter, this white label vinyl has been rinsed out in so many drum & bass sets along the years, invariably causing mayhem on the dance-floor anytime it is dropped, anywhere in the world !

-[Ed Rush & Optical](https://www.fabriclondon.com/blog/view/biography-ed-rush-optical), the kings of the dark funky roller show us how it should be done & turn a huge diggers classic into a sweaty Tech-steppy Drum & Bass stomper !
+[Ed Rush & Optical](https://www.fabriclondon.com/blog/view/biography-ed-rush-optical), the kings of the dark funky roller show us how it should be done & turn a huge diggers classic into a sweaty tech-steppy d&b stomper !

 <iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/Le-ARZA_7QI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>